Less-invasive Lip Lift

-A micro- invasive surgical lip lift is still a small plastic surgical procedure that modifies the cosmetic appearance of the lips by re-shaping them to increase the prominence of the vermilion( red part of lip) border, to reduce the distance between nostril and upper lip border, and to enhance the facial area above the lips to be more aesthetically pleasing.
+A less- invasive surgical lip lift is still a small plastic surgical procedure that modifies the cosmetic appearance of the lips by re-shaping them to increase the prominence of the vermilion(red part of lip) border, to reduce the distance between nostril and upper lip border, and to enhance the facial area above the lips to be more aesthetically pleasing.

 What happens in the postoperative period?

 Immediate results can be seen after the procedure.
 Your lip may seem “over lifted” at first. you will have bruising, swelling and discomfort pain after the procedure but the lip will settle its natural position with healing and time.
 If you have stitches, they will need to be removed in 5-7 days.
 You can normally return to your regular activities one week after the surgery.

 Are there any risks associated with this procedure?

 Cosmetic surgical procedure is a formal risky surgical operation

 Like any other procedures, even though less invasive lip lift, it is still has risks and complications: